 As if Priest wasn’t powerful enough in the last expansion, it just got a whole lot better in Kobolds and Catacombs!
 Currently, there are many viable Priest decks that you may encounter on the ladder.
-As of now, the most prominent Priest decks are Razakus Highlander Priest, Dragon Priest, and this deck itself – Big Priest!
+As of now, the most prominent Priest decks are Spiteful Priest, Combo Priest, Control Priest, and this deck itself – Big Priest!
 While each deck has its own strengths and caveats, Big Priest is more beginner friendly in comparison because its game plan is somewhat linear, and the options available to you are often straightforward.

 Though the deck is still somewhat volatile because of its inconsistency, where you may find yourself having dead reactive hands without certain key cards such as Barnes and Shadow Essence against control matchups, it is still by far one of the most fun decks to play on ladder!
 Multiple players have consistently managed to hit high legend ranks with this deck!

 Update: Big Priest (March 2018 – Post Nerf)

 Big Priest, while maybe not the best deck, is still a very solid ladder choice.
 If you have all the cards, you can still play it before the rotation – future of the deck is unknown with both Barnes and Y'Shaarj, Rage Unbound rotating out.